UnleashedGH/Tools-By-Unleashed/README.md

 TTLNetwork (TTL is code name for Hero Colosseum) is a toolset that enables players to create custom battles for Hero Colosseum, upload them online, and for other players to browse and install them in their own game

+the set consist of 2 tools:
+-Battle Editor: used to create and upload custom battles -Battle Browser: used to browse and install custom battles

 ==========================================================================